mbaumer/us_hep_funding/docs/_states/KS.md

 <a name="KS-02"></a>
 [Back to top](#top)
 ## KS-02 -- Rep. Lynn Jenkins (R)
+### Committees
+Lynn Jenkins is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,140,500.00 in SC HEP grants.